uwponcel/bankist/README.md

 - Close an account. :x:

+- Internationalizing for each account.
+Display values in the current account currency and locale. 🌏

 - Logout timer after a certain amount of time. :timer_clock:

-- Dark and light mode ! :crescent_moon:
+- Dark and light mode ! 🌙 🌞

 - - - -